You are starting a career...with ADHD!

 Successful individuals rely on mentoring, coaching, and building a team around them to enhance their own results.
 Millennials have been coached throughout their lives and actively seek out mentors.
 So why do we believe that the solo method will solve our workplace frustrations?

-First of all, when we are upset with our job or career, we may lack the perspective needed to honestly assess our own role in the difficulties.
-We may need to have someone's feedback to help focus on our needed changes.
+First of all, let's remember what we do when we're upset. when we are upset with our job or career.
+Sometimes, we can't think straight.
+We may lack the perspective needed to honestly assess our own role in the difficulties.
+Furthermore, we may need to have someone's feedback to help focus on our needed changes.
 A supervisor may be more open to reexamining poor job performance if the employee demonstrates a commitment to change.
 A neutral third party, like a career counselor, mentor or support group can help you direct your energy toward improving your job performance.

 letting the ADHD control you